How to Use WPScan: A Step-by-Step Tutorial

 3. Enter the API key in the wp-admin dashboard to enable scanning functionality.

-Customize the scan settings to suit your site’s needs, but make sure to check all installed plugins and themes, especially if you don’t keep them regularly updated.
+Customise the scan settings to suit your site’s needs, but make sure to check all installed plugins and themes, especially if you don’t keep them regularly updated.

-Install with WP-CLI
+Option 2: Install with WP-CLI

 To install WPScan via the command line, enter one of the following commands in the terminal: